ai3DVision/DNGR/README.md

 *03/14/18 - cmd-line args, code-refactoring, instructions for running*
 - Added command line arguments.
 Refactored the code.
 Added instructions and references in ReadMe.

+03/14/18 - NG6, NG9
+- Added functionality to process NG6 and NG9 groups as well.

 **References:**